ChaouchKarim/auditd/README.md

 ## Overview

-This module will install a basic template for auditd rules.
+This module will install a basic template for auditd rules on CentOS / Ubuntu

 ## Module Description